Solingen attack puts spotlight on German deportation laws – DW – 08/26/2024

 The case of the suspect in the Solingen attack, 26-year-old Syrian Issa Al H.*, who had pledged allegiance to the "Islamic State" (IS) terror group, has highlighted how despite four major reforms in deportation law since 2015, many rejected asylum seekers are still able to fall through the cracks.

 In January, the German government agreed to a raft of new measures first proposed by Interior Minister Nancy Faeser in 2023.
-This included extended detention periods for those slated for deportation, extended search and seizure rights for police who suspect a pending deportee to be hiding in a shared accommodation or don't possess identification, and not informing rejected asylum seekers of their deportation date in an effort to hinder absconding.
+This included extended detention periods for those slated for deportation, extended search and seizure rights for police who suspect a pending deportee to be hiding in a shared accommodation or not in possession of identification, and not informing rejected asylum seekers of their deportation date in an effort to hinder absconding.
 (There is an exception to the latter for minors or families with children.)

-The Deportation Improvement Act also included a new rule that states that belonging to a criminal organization, even if you haven't been convicted of a crime, is grounds for deportation.
+The Deportation Improvement Act also included a new rule stating that membership of a criminal organization, even if you haven't been convicted of a crime, is grounds for deportation.

 The provisions of the new law regarding detention and deportation dates came into effect in February of this year, and the search and seizure provisions at the beginning of August.